backstage/backstage/docs/conf/writing.md

 ## File Format

-Configuration is stored in YAML format in `app-config.yaml` files, looking something like this:
+Configuration is stored in YAML format in `app-config.yaml` files.
+This configuration is shared between the frontend and backend and it looks something like this:

 ```yaml
 app: